 A research study conducted in 2015(5) determined that in the brain, spinal cord, and retinal cells, Lion's mane mushroom extract at 50 g/mL induced neurite outgrowth at 20.47 percent, 22.47 percent, and 21.70 percent.

-Considering that Parkinson's disease is a result of unbalanced neurotransmitters, this research study essentially shows that Lion's mane helps with Parkinson's disease.
-When people take Lion's mane at an ideal dosage, it can help in the prevention and treatment of Parkinson's disease.
+Considering that Parkinson's disease results from unbalanced neurotransmitters, this study shows that Lion's mane helps with Parkinson's disease.

 5. Lion's Mane Offers Testosterone Benefits

-The male hormone, testosterone, is an extremely vital hormone for men.
-Low levels of the hormone can lead to a range of health conditions, including depression, and anxiety, and can increase the risk of cardiovascular health problems.
+The male hormone, testosterone, is a highly vital hormone for men.
+Low hormone levels can lead to various health conditions, including depression and anxiety, and can increase the risk of cardiovascular health problems.

-Lion's mane offers testosterone benefits.
-While there are no direct research studies investigating the relationship between Lion's mane and testosterone, the benefits offered by Lion's mane have a direct impact on testosterone levels—they increase the hormone in the human body.
+While there are no direct research studies investigating the relationship between Lion's mane and testosterone, the benefits offered by Lion's mane directly impact testosterone levels—they increase the hormone.

-Neuropathy is a condition that affects more than 20 million Americans.
-Neuropathy causes nerve damage.
-This nerve damage can be a result of a wide range of health problems, including diabetes, trauma, and autoimmune diseases.
+Neuropathy affects more than 20 million Americans and causes nerve damage.
+This nerve damage can result from various health problems, including diabetes, trauma, and autoimmune diseases.

-Luckily for people with neuropathy, Lion's mane mushroom supplement can be used for treatment.
-Animal studies have shown that both the mycelium and fruiting body of the Lion's mane mushroom can help in the healing and regeneration of nerve cells.
+For people with neuropathy, Lion's mane mushroom supplement can treat the condition.
+Animal studies have shown that the mycelium and fruiting body of Lion's mane mushroom can help heal and regenerate nerve cells.

 Cordyceps Mushroom Benefits

 Cordyceps is a parasitic fungus that grows on caterpillar larvae.
-The mushroom, native to the Himalayan region, is used for increasing endurance as well as energy and is widely preferred by athletes.
+The mushroom, native to the Himalayan region, increases endurance and energy and works well for athletes.
 It has a mild mushroom-like taste that ends on a sweet note.